lantunes/fixd/README.md

 #### NOTE:

-In the tests above, we're using the ning.com AsyncHttpClient.
+In the examples above, we're using the ning.com AsyncHttpClient.
 Check it out:
 [https://github.com/AsyncHttpClient/async-http-client](https://github.com/AsyncHttpClient/async-http-client)

 We're also using the HtmlUnit WebClient.
 Check it out: